MaelysBillon/beautiful-jekyll/first-research-question.md

 For the following analysis, we keep the dataset from the parental guide advisory since it gives us more information about the shocking nature of the scenes.

+Each country has its own tolerance for violence, that's why it's interesting to compare the differences.
+The following plot represents the mean of the age restriction among 1500 films for 10 different countries.
+On the y-axis is the mean of the age restriction for all violent films and for the 3 subcategories of violence.

+<div class="flourish-embed flourish-chart" data-src="visualisation/12258255"><script src="https://public.flourish.studio/resources/embed.js"></script></div>